Einstein is "one of us"

 What did Einstein actually believe about God?

 Okay, back to Victor Stenger’s original claim.
 Was Albert Einstein an atheist or not?
 Let’s investigate.
+As sources, we can use his public statements, published essays, private letters, and observations of his physicist colleagues.

 Public statements – Biographers record that Einstein had a lot to say about God.
 When asked by a Rabbi if he believed in God, Einstein responded that, like Spinoza, he believed in a “God who reveals himself in the harmony of all that exists.”
 However, unlike Spinoza, he did not equate God with nature.
 Instead, Einstein’s God created nature.
 He conveyed to a student: